3mcd/javelin/docs-src/content/ecs/world.md

   </p>
 </aside>

 **Worlds** are responsible for maintaining entities and executing systems.
-They expose methods for creating and removing entities, associating components with entities, and locating the components of entities.
+They expose a methodto step the world forward in time, methods for managing entities and their components, and events that trigger when the state of the ECS changes.

 A world is created using the `createWorld` function defined in [world.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/world.ts). `createWorld` accepts a config object that, at minimum, defines an array of systems that the world should execute each tick.